-Our film series educates the community about important topics including the environment, individual rights, human trafficking, healthcare, and social justice.
-We have recently screened such inspiring films as Food Chains, How to Die in Oregon and The Hunting Ground.
+Our film series educates the community about the social justice issues we advocate for.
+We have recently screened such inspiring films as Trapped and Making a Killing.

 Film showings are free and open to the public.
 Click here for upcoming screenings and events.